 In this backlinks audit guide, I will outline how to create a professional backlinks audit.

-I will start explaining the importance of backlinks, how to find backlinks pointing to your website, spotting the bad ones, and in closing, how to clean your backlink profile and maintain it in good health.
+I will start explaining the importance of backlinks, finding backlinks pointing to your website, spotting the bad ones, and closing, how to clean your backlink profile and maintain it in good health.

 #1.
 Backlinks: The Good, The Bad, and The ugly

 Getting backlinks to your website has always been one of the main jobs of any webmaster.

 Although Google doesn’t like it, it did tolerate that behavior, at least until the Google Penguin update.
 Overnight, established websites dropped from the rankings.

 Pages that had been holding the top spot for years suddenly disappeared entirely from Google’s SERPs.
 Google had done something that no one believed it ever would.
 It started to enforce its guidelines relating to “link schemes.”

 Any site that is seen to be participating in link schemes is in danger of a ranking loss.
 Even worse than that, any site that HAD participated in link schemes is also in danger.